-Prescher suggests that you rent during the off-season, when the tourists have left and there are fewer Americans to interact with.
-As a renter you can find how difficult it is to set up a telephone system and an internet connection.
+Prescher suggests renting during the off-season when the tourists have left and there are fewer Americans to interact with.
+As a renter, you can find how difficult it is to set up a telephone system and an internet connection.
 Renting before you buy also makes it easier to change your mind if things don’t work out as well as you expected.

 “In general, it is highly advisable to rent before you buy abroad,” says Wright.
 “You want to make sure you’re happy living in a place before making an expensive commitment.”

 Learn all you can about a country before deciding to retire there.
 For example, understanding the cost of living is important if you’re on a tight budget.
 Identify the countries where your money will go furthest.
 Americans who don’t take the time to understand the country where they’re moving often regret their choices.

 “People take unprepared leaps that can lead to bad things,” says Peddicord.
 “You’ll want to do your research.”

 Think about how safe you’ll be in a foreign country before moving there.
 The U.S. State Department has information online about safety and security for every country in the world.
 You can find data about laws, customs, health conditions and other details before you visit.

 After moving overseas, you’ll need to take practical precautions against crime, just as you would in the U.S., says Wright.
 Always be aware of your surroundings, he advises.
 This means not flashing around large amounts of cash in public.

 Never leave valuables — such as phones, purses and backpacks — unattended, he adds, and always lock your doors and windows.